LupienLab/3d-reorganization-prostate-cancer/Results/2019-07-24_breakfinder/README.md

 ### Differences in structural variant detection likely stems from detection thresholds

+Our next hypothesis for why the T2E fusion was not detected in all 6 samples where it is known to exist was due to the detection threshold implicit in `hic_breakfinder`.
+The closeness of the deletion to the diagonal of the matrix may not contrast enough with the local background in the first stage of submatrix finding, leading to it not being detected at the 100 kbp resolution.
 Jesse Dixon created a branch of `hic_breakfinder` that allows a pre-set log-odds ratio threshold to be set with the `--thresh` option.
 `Breakpoints/Low_Thresh_*/` contains breakpoints found by running `hic_breakfinder` with the `--thresh` option, to increase the sensitivity to breakpoint calls.